TL;DR

 Hi [Curator Name],

 I’ve been following your playlist [Playlist Name] for a while and really appreciate the curation.
-I have a new track called “[Song Title]” that I think would fit well alongside [Artist Currently on Playlist].
+I have a new track called “[Song Title]” that I think would sit well alongside [Specific Artist Currently on Playlist].

-It’s a [genre] track with [brief 1-sentence description of mood/style].
+It’s a [genre] track with [one-sentence description of mood/style].
 Here’s the Spotify link: [link]

 No pressure at all — just thought it might be a good fit.
 Thanks for your time.